top of page

 If there is one state that looks and feels like a different planet, it's Utah.
 It's wild landscapes and soaring rock formations are simply earth defying.
 Forests of stone, amphitheaters of rock, colorful canyons and towering cathedrals, this is a land of undeniable beauty.
-Zion National Park, Bryce Canyon National Park, Grand Staircase Escalante National Monument, Capitol Reef National Park, and Arches National Park, collectively known as th Mighty Five, offer lifetimes of outdoor adventure and head-scratching views.
-On this adventure you'll walk the rim of an ancient volcano, view prehistoric rock art, traverse one of the most suspenseful roads in America, explore the Mighty Five, camp under some of the darkest skies in the Western Hemisphere, and so much more.
-This is a trip of a lifetime.
-A high clearance four-wheel or all-wheel drive vehicle is required and offline Google Maps and the pro version of AllTrails is highly recommended.
-Late September is the perfect time of year for this one.
+Zion National Park, Bryce Canyon National Park, Grand Staircase Escalante National Monument, Capitol Reef National Park, and Arches National Park, collectively known as the Mighty Five, offer lifetimes of outdoor adventure and head-scratching views.
+Dad and I went on this trip in early summer before the temperatures reached triple digits, and had maybe our best trip ever together.
+The map below illustrates nearly all of the stops on this adventure.

-Day 1: Yant Flat
+Day 1: Snow Canyon State Park & Yant Flat

 Cinder Cone (1.6 miles/450')